Strike action by nurses, healthcare assistants (HCAs) and midwives who belong to the New Zealand Nurses Organisation (NZNO) union is now complete.

 FAQs

-Our hospitals and healthcare services will remain open throughout the strike with the help of other clinical staff.
+Our hospitals and healthcare services will remain open throughout the strikes with the help of other clinical staff.
 Anyone staying in hospital during this time will still receive the care and support they need.

 We will continue to provide all our emergency services.
 If you have a medical emergency, or sudden decline of your health, do not delay seeking help.
 Call 111 or go to your nearest emergency department immediately.

-On Tuesday 3 December we will reduce some inpatient and outpatient appointments, surgery, and treatments that can be safely deferred.
+We will reduce some inpatient and outpatient appointments, surgery, and treatments that can be safely deferred.

-We are directly contacting any patients whose appointments may need to be rescheduled.
 We thank you for your understanding and patience if your appointment has been rescheduled.

 If we have not contacted you directly to reschedule your appointment, please come to your appointment as normal.

-Who will provide care during the strike?
+Who will provide care during the strikes?

 Our hospital and healthcare services will continue to operate with the help of other clinical staff.

-Friends and family members can play an important role during the strike.
 Consider staggering visits to your loved one so they have companionship throughout the day.
-If you have a friend or family member in hospital on the day of the strike, talk to the charge nurse about what to expect and how you can help.
+If you have a friend or family member in hospital on the day of a strike, talk to the charge nurse about what to expect and how you can help.

 You should still come to your scheduled appointment unless you have been contacted directly by one of our hospital team to reschedule your appointment.